Clergy Abuse Lawyers in Los Angeles

 Often, clergy misconduct includes a component of grooming, where a priest might build a relationship, trust, and emotional connection with a child or young person so they can manipulate, exploit and abuse him or her.
 Once this relationship of trust is established, the abuser is then in a position to convince a vulnerable child that this type of sexual interaction is normal or that it is somehow their fault.
 It is never the child’s fault.
 A child cannot consent to any sexual contact.
 And no matter what the priest may have said, what happened was not allowed or normal.

 This type of sexual abuse causes physical, emotional, financial, and spiritual harm.
 Though nothing can take away the pain you have experienced, sometimes breaking your silence and fighting to make sure the priest never hurts anyone else can be empowering and provide much-needed closure.

-Perpetrators of the Abuse
+Perpetrators of Clergy Abuse in Los Angeles

 In many, if not most, clergy abuse cases, it’s not just the priest who is guilty.
 Frequently, the parish, diocese, bishop, archbishop, or archdiocese knew about the priest’s actions and chose to cover it up.
 They may have moved the priest or changed his assignment, but they did not disclose his conduct to unsuspecting parishioners or take any action to prevent him from sexually abusing more children.
 This is wrong.

 Because this kind of cover-up perpetuates the problem and results in continued harm, the law triples the damages these entities have to pay.
 A court also may issue an injunction to make the church change its ways.
 Only when we force the church to stop protecting predator priests will we end the culture of abuse.